tbensky/celnav/README.md

 Probably the best way to get started with the code is to see how it generates the figures found in the paper.

-To do so, scroll down to line 775 or so, the one containing the text 'START HERE.'
+To do so, scroll down to line 775 (or so) in celnav.html, the one containing the text 'START HERE.'
 There you'll see a whole slew of comments on how each figure was generated.

 Try to at least glance at the function ``render_all()``.
 It is the main function called